What are activation functions and why do we need those?

-What are the ideal qualities of an activation function:
+What are Ideal qualities of an activation function:

-The activation function generally introduces non-linearity in the network to capture the complex relations between input features and output variable/class.
+The activation function generally introduce non-linearity in the network to capture the complex relations between input features and output variable/class.

 2. Continuously differentiable:

-The activation function needs to be differentiable since neural networks are generally trained using a gradient descent process or to enable gradient-based optimization methods.
+The activation function needs to be differentiable since neural networks are generally trained using gradient descent process or to enable gradient based optimization methods.

 3. Zero centered:

-Zero-centered activations functions make sure that the mean activation value is around 0.
+Zero centered activations functions makes sure that mean activation value is around 0.
 This is important because convergence is usually seen faster on normalized data.
-I have explained many of the commonly used activations below, some are zero-centered some are not.
-Mostly when we have an activation function which is not zero centered we tend to use normalization layers like batch normalization to mitigate this issue.
+I have explained many of the commonly used activation below, some are zero centered some are not.
+Mostly when we have a activation function which is not zero centered we tend to use normalization layers like batch normalization to mitigate this issue.

 4. Computational expense should be low:

-Activation functions are used in each layer of the network and are computed a lot of times, hence its computation should be easy and not very computationally expensive.
+Activation functions are used in each layer of the network and is computed a lot of times, hence its computation should be easy and not very computationally expensive.

 5. Killing gradients:

-Activation functions like sigmoid have a saturation problem where the value doesn’t change much for large negative and large positive values.
+Activation functions like sigmoid has a saturation problem where the value doesn’t change much for large negative and large positive values.